-The organisers should create a framework for the participants to be able to help themselves.
+The organizers should create a framework for the participants to be able to help themselves.

-Social life should be enhanced by a cafe-bar.
-It is the vital point inside and outside for the whole Assembly.
-If it is used for parties, it should not affect the rest of the site.
+Social life should be enhanced by a café/bar.
+It is the vital point inside and outside for the whole assembly.
+If it is used for partys, it should not affect the rest of the site.